codenameone/CameraKitCodenameOne/README.md

 }
 ````

+You can see the full demo project [here](https://github.com/codenameone/CameraKitCodenameOne).

 ## Caveats

 If used in the first form of the application it is recommended that you have a splash screen at least for the first time the application loads.
 This is essential for iOS where [screenshots are generated for the splash screens](https://www.codenameone.com/manual/appendix-ios.html).